mpiccirilli/weatheR/README.md

 Now let's download the station data.

-The following example uses the function that will filter though the k-nearest weather stations, selecting the best one based on the number of missing observations and proximity to each city's reference point.
-It will then average the hourly observations, and interpolate any missing values.
+The following example uses the function that will filter though the k-nearest weather stations, selecting the best one based on the number of missing observations and proximity to each city's reference point (black dots in plot above).
+It will then average the hourly observations and interpolate any missing values.

 ```{r, eval=FALSE}
 hourly.data <- getInterpolatedDataByCity(cities, station.list, 5, 2010, 2013, 100, 3, .05)